abhijeetsawan/Traffic-Sign-Recognition-CNN/README.md

 Clone the repo or directly open the `.ipynb` notebook in Colab.

 2️⃣ Mount Google Drive
+"First download the Dataset in your Desktop then upload the archive.zip file in your drive then Import it using the below code"
 ```python
 from google.colab import drive
 drive.mount('/content/drive')